Perspective | The mayor told residents to fend for themselves. That’s not the Texas I grew up in.

 Our county was so reliably Democratic that when it sent its man to Congress in 1934, George Mahon was still there 45 years later, the powerful chairman of the House Appropriations Committee.
 The memory of how the New Deal saved rural Texans from starvation was still fresh.
 When Mahon finally retired in 1979, an equally conservative Democrat, Kent Hance, defeated George W. Bush to take Mahon’s place in Congress until 1985.
 He was the last Democrat to represent my hometown in Washington.

 In 2016, Donald Trump got 81 percent of the vote in Mitchell County, the most lopsided victory in a presidential race since the days of Franklin D. Roosevelt.
 He carried every Republican on the ballot with him.
 In 2020, Trump got 84 percent.
-In a single generation, GOP voters became the straight-ticket yellow dog voters, with every statewide office held in a vise grip by the likes of Gov. Greg Abbott, Sen. Ted Cruz, our indicted Attorney General Ken Paxton.
+In a single generation, GOP voters became the straight-ticket yellow-dog voters, with every statewide office held in a vise grip by the likes of Gov. Greg Abbott, Sen. Ted Cruz, our indicted Attorney General Ken Paxton.
 And Colorado City had Mayor Tim Boyd.

-I don’t know Boyd but I know his type.
+I don’t know Boyd, but I know his type.
 Thanks to my masochistic habit of reading Facebook posts by a former high school classmate, I’m familiar with Boyd’s brand of right-wing meanness and belligerent patriotism wrapped in Texas swagger.
-As C-City townspeople were under a boil-water order and freezing in their homes, thanks to the spectacular failure of the state’s oil-and-gas dominated power grid, my classmate’s Facebook friends fantasized — as did Abbott — that the failure was caused by green energy and ranted about Rep. Ilhan Omar (D-Minn.), a favorite target of the right.
+As C-City townspeople were under a boil-water order and freezing in their homes, thanks to the spectacular failure of the state’s oil-and-gas-dominated power grid, my classmate’s Facebook friends fantasized — as did Abbott — that the failure was caused by green energy and ranted about Rep. Ilhan Omar (D-Minn.), a favorite target of the right.

 Colorado City was no shining city on a hill, but it was a decent place to grow up in, especially if you were Anglo, as most people were.
 Its middle class included everyone from struggling cotton farmers and mechanics in overalls to merchants, lawyers, doctors.
 Churches were full on Sundays, civic clubs busy.
 Most of my friends from high school went to college; a few made it to the Ivy League.
 The quarterback on our football team became a professor of comparative literature at Auburn.